 Each department appoints a Department Honors Coordinator who represents the Honors Program in that department, answering questions about Honors and especially about the capstone that may come from students and faculty.
-The chief responsibility of the coordinator is as a gatekeeper and quality control expert, demanding disciplinary rigor and helping define for the department or program what constitutes excellence in an Honors Capstone in that field.

 Because coordinators have a comprehensive view of the work of majors who are in the Honors Program, they are in a unique position to recommend students for Honors Awards, the Honors Capstone Conference, University awards, and national awards.
 Coordinators should feel free to forward names of stellar students to the Honors Office so that we can find opportunities for them and ways to recognize their accomplishments.

 Coordinators can also help by adding materials or FAQs for their majors for this webpage and by recommending revisions to it.